ansys/pyfluent/doc/source/index.rst

 You can read your mesh into Ansys Fluent, or, for 3D geometries, create your mesh using the meshing mode of Fluent.
-All other operations are performed within the solution mode of Fluent, including setting boundary conditions, defining fluid properties, executing the solution, refining the mesh, and postprocessing and viewing the results.
+All other operations are performed within the solution mode of Fluent, including setting boundary conditions, defining fluid properties, executing the solution, refining the mesh, running a parametric study, and postprocessing and viewing the results.

-Python and Fluent
+What is PyFluent?
 -----------------
-Python is a portable, dynamically typed, interpreted programming language that is easy to learn, read, and write.
-It is free to use and distribute and is supported by a vast support library of thousands of available packages.

 PyFluent is part of the `PyAnsys <https://docs.pyansys.com>`_ ecosystem that lets you use Ansys Fluent within or alongside any other Python environment,